fdm-monster/fdm-monster/.github/ISSUE_TEMPLATE/developer_report.md

+---
+name: Developer Report
+about: Core developer issue or announcement
+title: ''
+labels: 'contributor'
+assignees: ''

+---

-- [x] I confirm that I'm a developer of FDM Monster and allowed to use this template
+- [x] I confirm that I'm a developer of FDM Monster and allowed to use this template.

-## Description
+- **Description**